 Irish seafood and the famous Portavogie prawns

-I have read about Portavogie prawns for many years and being the foodie that I am I simply had to make a trip to the place where they are plucked from the sea.
+As a foodie and one obssessed with seafood I have read about Portavogie prawns for many years and I simply had to make a trip to the place where they are plucked from the sea.